livechat/chat-window-ios/README.md

 #### Objective-C

 Drag all files from the `LiveChat/Classes` directory into your project.
 When adding first `*.swift` file to Objective-C project, Xcode will ask you to create a Bridging Header.
-It is not necessary for LiveChat to work, so you can decline unless you plan to call Swift code from Objective-C. More information about bridging headers and Swift and Objective-C interoperability can be found [here](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).
+It is not necessary for chat widget to work, so you can decline unless you plan to call Swift code from Objective-C. More information about bridging headers and Swift and Objective-C interoperability can be found [here](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).
 You need to put following import statement: `#import "<Your Project Name>-Swift.h"` at the top of your .m file.

 Also, for Objective-C projects, you need to set the **Embedded Content Contains Swift Code** flag in your project to `Yes` (found under **Build Options** in the **Build Settings** tab).